 Worked Example 1: Direct Proportion

 This study notes covers Worked Example 1: Direct Proportion within Proportion for GCSE Mathematics.
 Revise Proportion in Number for GCSE Mathematics with 12 exam-style questions and 22 flashcards.
-This topic appears less often, but it can still be a useful differentiator on mixed-topic papers.
-It is section 7 of 15 in this topic.
+Use this page as part of a wider topic revision path rather than treating it as an isolated fact.
+It is section 7 of 16 in this topic.
 Use this study notes to connect the idea to the wider topic before moving on to questions and flashcards.

 Topic position